 “For us, the cooperation with Maschlanka Marketing is characterised by its high standard.
 This is attributable to the rare combination of experience, know-how and vision which gives Andreas Maschlanka his clear view of the big picture in entertainment electronics.
 His talents would be wasted on anyone simply looking for someone to handle their press relations!”

 “The cooperation with Andreas Maschlanka has been extremely positive: Andreas’ work is always delivered on time and surpasses expectations.
 There is nothing better than seeing a rudimentary briefing followed by more than perfect performance.”

 “Mr Maschlanka manages to emphasise not just the text but the actual content.
-And this is the whole point: to present contents in such a way that they are accessible to all.
+And this is the whole point: to present content in such a way that it is accessible to all.
 It is honest and done in a way anyone can understand.”

 With Maschlanka Marketing, we have found just that.
 Frequently full understanding of the task and the market situation make this collaboration successful.”

 Value-added tax identification number in accordance with § 27a of the German VAT Act: DE275887728

 Responsible for contents under section 55 (2) RStV (German Interstate Broadcasting Convention) and section 6 TMG (Telemedia Act): Andreas Maschlanka